korpling/ANNIS/docs/user-guide/src/import-and-config/README.md

-# Configuration and Administration
+# Importing and Configuring Corpora

+Before a corpus can be used in ANNIS, it has to be imported once.
+This section describes how you can create corpora for ANNIS from existing corpora in different formats, how you import it and various corpus-related configuration options.

-ANNIS consists of a front-end web-application, a back-end service and the PostgreSQL server.
+ANNIS consists of a front-end web-application and a back-end service.
+In the Kickstarter version, both components are combined into one application.
 The behavior of these components can be customized changing their configuration.

 ## Back-end service